llima3000/serverless-aspnet-donet-cognito/lab-1-aspnetcore/README.md

 1. Open a shell command or a Powershell command prompt.
-2. Verify that you have the Serverless templates by typing:
+2. Install the Amazon.Lambda.Templates  blueprints by executing the following command :
    ```
-   dotnet new
+   dotnet new -i "Amazon.Lambda.Templates::*"
    ```
-3. Make sure you find templates names starting with *Lambda*.
-In case you can't see then, please check the requirements of this workshop.
+3. To see a list of the Lambda templates execute *dotnet new lambda --list*
-4. Create the WebApp project using the following command:
+4. Create the WebApp project executing the following command:
    ```
    dotnet new serverless.AspNetCoreWebApp --name WebApp
    ```

 5. You now have a directory called WebApp with a C# project template for AspNetCore application.

 ### Opening your project at VSCode